Franklin Field: Entertainment

 Drum Corps International held its annual Drum and Bugle Corps World Championships at the stadium in 1975 and 1976.

-In 1997, Franklin Field hosted Irish band U2 during the first leg of their Pop Mart Tour on June 8.
-This was the stadium's first concert since the 1970s.
+On June 8, 1997, Franklin Field hosted Irish rock band U2 during the first leg of their PopMart tour, which was the stadium's first concert since the 1970s.

-In film
+Films

 The 2000 M. Night Shyamalan–directed movie Unbreakable features Franklin Field as one of its main locations.
 Its main character, played by Bruce Willis, works as a security guard at the stadium.

-In the 2006 movie Invincible, Franklin Field served as a stand-in for the demolished Veterans Stadium, images of which were digitally superimposed on some of the football action sequences.
+In the 2006 movie Invincible, Franklin Field served as a stand-in for the demolished Veterans Stadium, whose images were digitally superimposed on some of the football action sequences.